 The child’s best interest may be difficult to define.
 However, there are factors established within Maryland case law that are commonly used to determine what is ultimately best for the child.
-The mental and physical health of both parents, geographical considerations, possible adjustments to schools and communities, other children whose custody is relevant to this child’s situations and any opportunity for support or interaction with extended family members may all be taken into consideration when the court is determining which living situation would best fulfill a child’s best interest.
+The mental and physical health of both parents, geographical considerations, possible adjustments to schools and communities, other children whose custody is relevant to this child’s situations and any opportunity for support or interaction with extended family members may all be taken into consideration when the court is determining whether sole custody or joint custody would best fulfill a child’s best interest.

 The Situations of Each Parent

 When a judge makes the determination regarding child custody, the court can award shared physical custody, or primary physical custody to one parent and parenting time (i.e. visitation) to the other.
 Additionally, the Court will determine the legal custody of the child, meaning which parent or parents will make decisions about matters such as the medical, educational, or religious upbringing of the minor child.
 Joint legal custodians are expected to make all legal decisions about the child together and by agreement after consultation; in the event that one parent has sole legal custody he or she is able to make legal decisions without consultation with and input from the other parent.
 There are factors that family courts will consider when determining custody.
 In addition to the willingness and desire to be involved in the child’s upbringing, some of the factors a court will consider when making a decision are:

 - interaction and relationships with other members of each household,